khen-su/test-engie-production-plant/README.md

 * I created the websocket client/server using SignalR as it takes away a lot of the overhead of managing retries of connection, protocol switching,...It is included as a console project (SimpleSignalRClient) inside the solution.
 It won't be automatically launched from the startup project of the solution so it needs to be run separately, too.

-* I am taking into account the CO2 emission price for the gas powerplants in my merit-order algorithm.
+* I am taking into account the CO2 emission price for the gas powerplants in my merit-order sorting algorithm.

 * Thanks a lot for reviewing!